Fed bets big in new push to rescue U.S. economy

 The decision comes in the face of widespread questions about the likely effectiveness of a further foray into unorthodox monetary policy, including from Romney.
 The Fed has already bought $2.3 trillion in U.S. government and housing-related debt it two rounds of so-called quantitative easing.

-Those programs, dubbed QE1 and QE2, bought bonds at a pace closer to around $100 billion per month.
+Those programs, dubbed QE1 and QE2, bought bonds closer to a pace around $100 billion per month.

-Bernanke said the Fed's new policy would not be a panacea, and that the central bank would be unable to fully protect the recovery if Congress and the White House could not agree on a plan to avoid the fiscal cliff -- the $500 billion or so in expiring tax cuts and government spending reductions set to take hold at the start of next year.

-Senator John Cornyn, head of the Senate Republicans' campaign committee, said the Fed appeared to be "trying to juice the economy" ahead of the November 6 election, while Lanhee Chen, policy director for the Romney campaign, argued the decision pointed to a need for new policies from the White House.
+Senator John Cornyn, head of the Senate Republican Campaign Committee, said the Fed appeared to be "trying to juice the economy" ahead of the November 6 election, while Lanhee Chen, policy director for the Romney campaign, argued that the Fed's decision pointed to a need for new policies from the White House.

 "We should be creating wealth, not printing dollars," Chen said.